philtoms/dom-circuit/README.md

 ### Indexical intentionality

-It almost goes without saying that when a user clicks a button and the application fires a requests and presents a response, that this often complex chain of events is intentional.
+It almost goes without saying that when a user clicks a button and the application fires a requests and generates a response, that this often complex chain of events is intentional.
 Specifically this is a kind of indexical intentionality.
-When a user decides to register with the group and clicks on the `Register` button, that user's intention is correlated with, ie indexically points to, the sequence of events that go on to generate the response.
+For example, When a user interacts with a website by logging in, that user's intention is correlated with, ie indexically points to, the sequence of events that go on to generate the log-in response.

 `dom-circuit` supports indexical intentionality through optimistic element binding and various state propagation patterns: